 Roussillon in Provence will most likely not be the first thing that comes to mind when planning a trip to the area, right?
 You first start researching lavender fields, then things to do in Aix-en-Provence or Avignon, then just things to do, and then all of a sudden you come across that stunning image: Roussillon in the South of France.

 The small village of Roussillon is famous in France for its wildly-yellow, red and orange ochre hills that surround it, along with a lush greens of the forest.

-From those hills, the breathtaking panorama opens to a cozy red town sitting atop a hill.
-This is Roussillon, the town officially recognized as one of the “plus beaux village de France“.
+From the top of those hills, the breathtaking panorama opens to a cozy red town perched up high to welcome visitors.
+This is the French hilltop village of Roussillon, the town officially recognized as one of the “plus beaux village de France“.

 Now a small provincial town, in the 18th-century Roussillon was the thriving industrial center.
 Its unique deposits of ochre pigments made it the go-to destination for miners to settle and work here.
 Ochre was mostly used in textiles.
 Not only did thousands of workers flock to the area, but numerous factories sprung up around the town.

 The industry thrived up until the 1930s, and then, the 20th-century happened.
 It brought modernizations to all industries, including textile production and pigmenting.

 And so, one by one, the mines nearby started shutting down.
 Today, in order to protect the unique canyon, mining for ochre is prohibited in the Roussillon altogether.

 Tourists who visit Roussillon are often also interested in nearby villages, such as Venasque, Gordes, Bonnieux, Uzès, Ménerbes, Lacoste, and Loumarin, which makes it a popular region to visit.
 So let’s get to the top things to see and do in Roussillon, shall we?
 Allons-y!